 You may be eating bread all year (or all your life) and use up your body in a few years, you may be living in a flimsy house that flies away at the first storm, and you may not have access to clean water or education: all this doesn’t matter, does it?
-If you agree it doesn't, you now have some homework to do: read this page on the definition of poverty again!

 There’s also the problem of huge segments of the population that are not included in the official poverty count, namely the Dalits (the untouchables), women and minority ethnic tribes.
 They’re groups that are marginalized in the society and it’s more convenient for politicians to announce massive reductions in poverty by simply not including them in a census.
 It is easier to pretend they do not exist at all.
 However, it is obviously difficult to change the way an entire country and its society functions...